martinbrennernz/MM5-Dataset/README.md

 - [Download Link for MM5 Calibration Images](https://figshare.com/ndownloader/files/53391776)

 ## Usage and Citation
-If you use this dataset, please cite our publication:
+If you use this dataset, please cite our publication and the dataset:
 ```
 Brenner, Martin; Susnjak, Teo; Reyes, Napoleon; Barczak, Andre (2025).
 MM5: Multimodal Image Dataset. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.28722164
 ```